Ahmad Sohrab: Collaboration with other opponents of Shoghi Effendi

 After his excommunication, Sohrab joined forces with other people who opposed Shoghi Effendi.
-Part of this combination was a court case raised by Qamar Baháʼí, Jalal the grandson of Mírzá Músá and others in about 1950-1, challenging Shoghi Effendi's right to carry out major construction work around the Shrine of Baháʼu'lláh.
+Part of this combination was a court case raised by Qamar Baháʼí, Jalal the grandson of Mírzá Músá and others in about 1950–1, challenging Shoghi Effendi's right to carry out major construction work around the Shrine of Baháʼu'lláh.
 One of their key witnesses, Nayyir Afnan, died shortly before the case was due to open, and it all came to nothing.
 One of the culminations of this was a meeting that was held in Famagusta in the late 1950s.
-Representatives of all three main generations of what Baha'is call "Covenant-breakers" were present including: Jalal Azal representing the followers of Mirza Yahya, ʻIsmat and others represented the followers of Mírzá Muhammad ʻAlí, and Ahmad Sohrab represented those opposed to any form of administration.
+Representatives of all three main generations of what Baha'is call "Covenant-breakers" were present including: Jalal Azal representing the followers of Mirza Yahya, 'Ismat and others represented the followers of Mírzá Muhammad 'Alí, and Ahmad Sohrab represented those opposed to any form of administration.
 One of the aims of this conference was to build a mausoleum over the grave of Mírzá Yahyá.
 To this end, an amount of money was collected but it "disappeared" and nothing came of the project.